 For years, I’ve listened to executives and individuals yearning for support.
 Sometimes it can come from their inner circle, but often they want an ‘outside’ ear, an objective sounding board.
 The more I listened, the more I began reimagining my own role and how I could better support those coming to me for guidance.

 From the Dale Carnegie training I pursued during my mid-twenties quest for confidence to coaching Results Unlimited and becoming a Certified Practitioner of Positive Psychology, I’ve gained invaluable tools to support my clients and associates.

 For the last few years, the most popular course at Yale, and Stanford has been not a business, economics or finance course – but a course on happiness.
 This is an indication of a collective craving for more inner peace, if there ever was one!
-But if the next generation is looking to be happier, what about past generations that never had access to courses on positive psychology?
+But if the next generation is looking to be happier, what about the generations that never had access to courses on positive psychology?
 Scientific research shows that there are simple tools to help enhance our happiness, and we need to practice them.